 How to use Google Maps to get the fastest route for multiple stops

-In fact, the route planner Google offers is one of the most popular options out there.
+In fact, the Google Maps route planner is one of the most popular options out there.
 It’s reliable, easy to use, and free.

-With Google Maps, you can create routes to any place you want, and get turn-by-turn directions, different types of map views, and real-time traffic updates.
-You can set traveling by foot, car, bicycle, air (in beta), or public transportation.
+With Google Maps, you can create routes to any place you want, find the best route to get there, get turn-by-turn directions, different types of map views, and real-time traffic updates.
+You can set your traveling options to include by foot, car, bicycle, plane, or public transportation.

 Does Google Maps always give the fastest route?

-Google Maps is a great tool to find the fastest routeto your destination.
+Google Maps is a great tool to find the fastest route to your destination.
+It’s ideal for those looking to get from A to B, figure out the fastest route to work, or simply find the fastest way home when you get lost.
 But if your trip includes multiple stops, Google Maps’ trip planner will not give you the fastest route automatically.

 To get the fastest route to reach all of your destinations (10 stops max.), you would have to manually reorder the stops according to what you think makes sense.
 (See the easiest way to do this below)

-This is because the Google route planner simply finds the fastest route from point A to point B. Google Maps doesn’t optimize the route’s stop order.
+This is because the Google Maps route planner simply finds the fastest route from point A to point B. It doesn’t optimize the route’s stop order.

 If you’re planning a one-time trip, you shouldn’t have too much trouble.
 You’ll just have to enter your starting and ending points to plot a route on Google Maps.

 But if you need to plan multi-stop routes every day (for example, if you’re a salesperson or a delivery driver), Google Maps is not the right solution for you.
-Google Maps is a great navigational mapping app, but businesses need much more than navigation from a mapping software.
+Google Maps is a great navigational mapping app, but for businesses working with more complicated routes, they would be better off looking elsewhere.

 How to use Google Maps with multiple stops for the fastest route?